 • White wine: This helps release any browned bits from the bottom of the pot.
 The acidity of the wine also helps to amplify the flavors and to add acidity to the base flavors of the soup.
 Skip this step if you don’t drink/ cook with alcohol.

-• Vegetable or chicken broth: My favorite vegetable broth is Imagine No Chicken.
-If you’re not vegetarian, you could also use chicken broth in this soup.
+• Vegetable or chicken broth: My favorite vegetable broth is Imagine No Chicken and I also like to make Veggie Stock from scratch.
+If you’re not vegetarian, you could also use chicken broth or homemade chicken stock in this soup.

 • Raw cashews for cream: We used raw cashews to make cashew cream to make this roasted pumpkin soup dairy free, however, you can sub in 3/4 cup heavy cream instead of the additional broth and cashews.